 Identify boiler failure as a potential risk in your health and safety plan and include this work as part of your school’s maintenance planning.

 You can minimise energy loss with regular maintenance.
-Set up a system so that the boiler does not run when it is not needed.
+Set up a system so that the boiler doesn't run when it's not needed.

 Boiler tuning business grant

-The Energy Efficiency and Conservation Authority (EECA) estimates that for every $1 spent on boiler tuning, $30 can be saved through increased efficiency.
-EECA runs a boiler tuning funding programme for organisations with boiler capacity of over 200kW.
+The Energy Efficiency and Conservation Authority (EECA) estimates that for every $1.00 spent on boiler tuning, $30.00 can be saved through increased efficiency.
+EECA runs a boiler tuning funding programme for organisations with boiler capacity of over 200 kilowatts.